STAT540-UBC/team_treed_rats-DNA-methylation/README.md

 <img src="https://raw.githubusercontent.com/STAT540-UBC/team_treed_rats-DNA-methylation/master/Background_Research/rats_figure.png?token=APx5yAMWHcgkQaDqsYeneu6Y2M4TN2-Sks5XEG_CwA%3D%3D" width="450px" height="308px" />

 **Figure 1.
-Rat experiments carried out by Nugent et al to demonstrate behavioural changes in female rats upon treatment with estradiol or zebularine (zeb) a DNMT inhibitor.**
+Rat experiments carried out by Nugent et al to demonstrate behavioural changes in female rats upon treatment with estradiol or zebularine (zeb), a DNMT inhibitor.**

 **Motivation**
 ---------------
 The paper by Nugent et al demonstrates that:
-* Male rats have lower DNMT3a activity and DNA methylation than females
+* Male rats have lower DNMT3a activity and DNA methylation than females.
 * Inhibiting DNMT masculinized neuronal markers and sexual behaviour in female rats, and has no effect on male behaviour.
-Females with conditional knockout of isoform DNMT3 also display male sexual behaviour
+Females with conditional knockout of isoform DNMT3 also display male sexual behaviour.
-* Even outside of the restricted period of development where they are sensitive to hormone therapy, DNMT inhibition still masculinizes females
+* Even outside of the restricted period of development where they are sensitive to hormone therapy, DNMT inhibition still masculinizes females.
 * Some changes in gene expression are as a result of DNMT inhibition.
   + The authors did not, however, attempt to link these changes to their methylation data which is why we have selected to further evaluate this paper.